lxaw/lxaw.github.io/_pages/reading.md

 | The Shattered Gradients Problem: If resnets are the answer, then what is the question? | David Balduzzi *et al* | 2018 | ICML | The paper identifies the "shattered gradients" problem in standard feedforward neural networks.
 It shows that gradients in these networks exhibit an exponential decay in correlation with depth, leading to gradients that resemble white noise.
 In contrast, architectures like highway and ResNets with skip-connections demonstrate gradients that decay sublinearly, indicating greater resilience against shattering.
 The paper introduces a new initialization technique termed "Looks Linear" (LL) that addresses the shattered gradients issue.
 Preliminary experiments demonstrate that LL initialization enables the training of very deep networks without the need for skip-connections like those in ResNets or highway networks.
 This initialization method offers a promising alternative to achieving stable gradient propagation in deep networks, potentially simplifying network architecture and improving training efficiency. |

 # Books Read (Reverse Chronological Order)
-Here's some books I have read.
+Here are some books I have read.
 I started recording back in 2023.
 This is kept so I can record insights gained, and motivate myself to keep reading.
 Human beings love seeing numbers grow!

 | Name           | Author        | Date Finished | Page Count | Rating | Description                 | Amazon |
 |----------------|---------------|---------------|------------|--------|-----------------------------|--------|